 Are you looking for ways to integrate authentic Black History Month lessons naturally into your elementary music classes?

-Keep it simple.
-With a storybook and an authentic African American spiritual, you can easily craft perfect music lessons.
+Keep your lesson design simple.
+With a storybook and an authentic African American spiritual, you can easily integrate perfect music activities.

 Read on for ideas and tips to enrich your students’ music experiences with lessons that are a natural fit at any time of year.